puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 2. Stop the puppet agent service with `sudo puppet resource service pe-puppet ensure=stopped`.
 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the puppet master service with `sudo puppet resource service pe-httpd ensure=stopped`.
-5. Clear all certs from your master with `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
+5. Clear all certs from your master with `sudo rm -r /etc/puppetlabs/puppet/ssl/*`.
 6. Regenerate the CA by running `sudo puppet cert list -a`.
 You should see this message: `Notice: Signed certificate request for ca`.
 7. Generate the puppet master's new certs with `sudo puppet master --no-daemonize --verbose`.
 8. When you see `Notice: Starting Puppet master <your Puppet and PE versions>`, type CTRL + C.